elastic/apm-server/README.md

 * Open `localhost:5601` in your browser and log into Kibana with `elastic` and `changeme`
 * Create the `apm-server-*` index pattern
 * In Kibana go to the Discovery tab and you should see data

+For manual testing with specific agents, check instructions at `tests/agent/[LANG]/README.md`

+## Documentation

+A JSON-Schema spec for the API lives in `docs/spec`.
+ElasticSearch fields are defined in `_meta/fields.generated.yml`.
+Examples of input and output documents can be found at `docs/data/intake-api` and `docs/data/elasticsearch` respectively.

+## Help

+`make help`